faucetsdn/udmi/docs/writeback.md

 ## Cloud Behavior

-To write to a point, the cloud sets two fields in the device config.
+To write to a point, the cloud sets three fields in the device config.
 First, `set_value`, which specifies the value for a given point in the device's current units.
 Second, the `state_etag` value which uniquely represents the state.
 Specifically, `state_etag` is used to avoid race conditions where the incoming config is based off an obsolete state.
+Lastly, `set_value_expiry`, which contains the RFC 3339 timestamp at which all `set_value` values expire.

 ## Device Behavior